 2. What is the data source?

 - External Source – The data that is not available internally and must be sourced from an external resource is externally sourced data.
 They cost more and consume more time in sourcing and cleaning.
-Some examples of external sources are news publications, government publications, private data repositories, syndicate services, satellites data, etc.
+Some examples of external sources are news publications, government publications, private repositories, syndicate services, satellites data, etc.

 Scope of Business Analytics

-Why Choose Quantzig’s Business Analytics Solutions?
+Reasons Why to Choose Quantzig’s Business Analytics Solutions?

 The experts at Quantzig create focused advanced analytics solutions, turning data into actionable insights that allow us to target and transform different areas of the client’s business.
 Our advanced analytics expertise spans industries, sectors, and functions.
 We are not just experts at analytics but also excel at bridging the gap between analytics insights and business logic.
 We not only provide you solutions to your complex problems but ensure that our solutions are operationalized across your organizational processes.